 Using principles and techniques developed in CS 351 Systems Analysis and Design or CS 355 Software Engineering, a capstone senior project is researched, designed, documented, implemented, and tested over two semesters.
 Projects are done in teams.
 Projects may be done for actual clients.
 Prerequisite: CS 351 or CS 355.
-Offered fall semester.
-One credits.
+One credit.